-To minimise the production of waste 0 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To improve health of the population + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To reduce crime and nuisance + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - Overall commentary and any cumulative effects A mixture of dwelling tenure, size and range of houses may enhance and improve the quality of the townscape and surroundings making it richly diverse in character over a period of time.
+To minimise the production of waste 0 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To improve health of the population + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To reduce crime and nuisance + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - Overall commentary and any cumulative effects • • ge of houses may enhance and impoly diverse in character over a perior • years) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To maintain and enhance the quality of landscapes and townscapes + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To improve quality of surroundings + + ++ This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve and where appropriate enhance the historic environment and cultural heritage ? ? ?
+This Policy is not over and above the Core Strategy in terms of SEA objectives.
+This can be measured on a case by case basis. - To improve air quality 0 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To reduce the effect of traffic on the environment 0 0 + This Policy is not over and above the Core Strategy in terms of SEA objectives. -